MarketSquare/robotframework-style-guide/Resources/horizontal_spacing.md

 In comments there should be a space between the `#` and the actual comment. ([Robocop: 0702](https://robocop.readthedocs.io/en/stable/rules.html#missing-space-after-comment))

-Comments should be alligned with the block they belong to.
+Comments should be aligned with the block they belong to.

 ```robot
 # Comment about Some Keyword here